Enjoying the Podcast? Support the Show!

 I can put a link in the show notes also to how to make that, and I did a gargle for myself for my throat.
 I could have done a ton more things.
 I also diffused a lot, and I diffused peppermint because I couldn't I lost my sense of smell, and that kinda scared me.
 So I was diffusing a lot of peppermint trying to bring my sense of smell back.
 I don't know that it really helped, but eventually it has returned.
 Now my goal is to really get my voice back on track.
 As a podcaster, I do not care for this rough voice that I have.
 So that's pretty much how we address the rhinovirus in our home.

 You could do so many different types of oils, but that was how I addressed the rhinovirus this week.
-It has taken me a month to complete this one episode, and that's what happens when you run your own business and you get sick.
+It has taken me a month to complete this one episode, and, that's what happens when you run your own business and you get sick.
 But that's okay.
 We have essential oils to make us better.
 I am going to conclude this podcast now, but not before I say I am very close to launching my aromatherapy certification program level 1.
 It will be at the end of April 2024.
 I don't have a specific date yet.
 I am right now making the sales page, which should be available as of March 1st.

 So keep an eye out for that.
 Of course, I'll send out an email and let people know if you're on my list.
-If you're not on my list and you'd like to be, you can go to aromatic wisdom podcast.com, and you'll see a place to sign up, or you can go to aromatic wisdom institute.comforward/newsletter.
+If you're not on my list and you'd like to be, you can go to aromatic wisdom podcast.com, and you'll see a place to sign up, or you can go to aromatic wisdom institute.com/newsletter.
 That, my friends, is a wrap for today's episode number 70.
 Thank you so much for your patience, for my patrons, for your patience, for everyone just being here, keeping me company.
-God knows I need it.
-Love you all very much.

 Until next time.

-Be Happy.
-Be Well.
+Be happy.
+Be well.